Festive Elf Popsicle Stick Craft [With Template]

 Glue the elf’s shirt trim where the skin colored paint and the green paint meet.

-Now your child has an adorable elf craft stick project they can keep or give as a gift!
+Now your child has an adorable Christmas craft they can make into an ornament or give as a gift!

 To begin, we love using these Christmas do a dot printables.
 They’re great for kids to work on fine motor skills, counting, the alphabet, and of course, have fun!